This is a comprehensive guide based on what is Chromecast and how its works with complete information.

 Chromecast Device Compatibility

-- Windows laptop and desktops with Windows XP or higher
+Windows laptops and desktops with Windows XP or higher.

 Chromecast Supported Video Streaming Apps

 Netflix (account credentials must be verified with the Netflix app for iOS or Android devices.
 Subscription to a streaming plan still needs to be done through your account settings on the official website.)

 - Pandora (U.S and Australia only)